interledger/rfcs/0000-server-roles.md

   }
 }
 ```
- messages, using the message sending functionality of the ledger between them.

-The syntax of such a method is defined by https://github.com/interledgerjs/ilp-connector/blob/v17.0.2/schemas/RoutingUpdate.json and https://github.com/interledgerjs/five-bells-shared/blob/v22.0.1/schemas/Routes.json.
+#### forwarded
+If the packet doesn't start with `0x7B` ('{'), and the destination address is neither `peer.config` nor `peer.balance`, then the connector should try to obtain the fulfillment by forwarding the payment to the shop or payee indicated by the address.
+It should have no more than a reasonable value for transaction fee charged, the time taken to pass on prepares and pass back fulfills, and the failure rate.

+### Other BTP protocolNames
+All other protocols are considered to be ledger-specific, see https://github.com/interledgerjs/ilp-plugin-xrp-asym-server/issues/10 in the case of XRP payment channels.

 ## The Shop Role

-An Interledger Shop should expose one or more end-points where clients can pay for services using http-ilp.
+An Interledger Shop should expose one or more end-points where clients can pay for services using [HTTP-ILP, draft 3](https://interledger.org/rfcs/0014-http-ilp/draft-3.html) with [PSK2, draft 1](https://interledger.org/rfcs/0025-pre-shared-key-2/draft-1.html).

 ## The Payee Role

-An Interleder Payee should expose one or more end-points where clients can pay someone using a payment pointer.
+An Interleder Payee should expose one or more end-points where clients can pay someone using a [payment pointer](https://github.com/interledger/rfcs/blob/e949d28c19936e379e8fb5e6579b070ac66c018a/0000-payment-pointers/0000-payment-pointers.md) for `application/spsp+json` setup with [SPSP for PSK2](https://github.com/interledger/rfcs/blob/5641d91e806a8c3e27d97b91c76cacd13a87444b/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) and [PSK2, draft 1](https://interledger.org/rfcs/0025-pre-shared-key-2/draft-1.html).